ralismark/the-fruit-loop/README.md

 Feel free to tweak the style attribute -- these are just defaults that work for most people.

 You can specify `<extra html>` to inject extra CSS to your widget to make it fit in better with your website.

-# For users of this template

-> you may wish to remove this section when you use this template

-To build the site locally, you can use `serve.sh`, which requires [Docker](https://docs.docker.com/engine/install/).
-It spins up a Docker container that serves the website on port 5000.

-After copying this template, you should change `title` in `_config.yml` to the actual name of your webring.
-You can also edit the widget by changing `_layouts/embed.html`.
-Since this uses Jekyll, you can also add additional pages to the ring's website by creating `.md` or `.html` files in the root folder.
-See [the Jekyll documentation](https://jekyllrb.com/docs/) for more information.

-## About the Wreath webring template

-This template is a cleaned up version of another webring I ran for a bit in late 2021 -- [sike lipu](https://github.com/ralismark/sike-lipu), a webring for fans of toki pona that were in the ma pona discord server.
-I ended up shutting it down in 2021 during a period in my life where I didn't have the time to maintain it.

-However, it still kinda lived on as something that inspired the [bucket webring](https://webring.bucketfish.me/about.html), and eventually this webring template.
-Turns out, it's actually quite a neat and simple implementation of a webring, that also happens to be completely JS-free!